TUM-Journey/ase/README.md

 Kleo is an NFC-enabled electronic attendance system that is designed to cope with the problems of managing attendance lists of students.

 ## API
-Kleo provides several APIs:
- - **REST**, for Android and Web applications.
-The REST API is defined with OpenAPI2 (Swagger) [here](https://github.com/wingsofovnia/kleo/blob/master/kleo-api-v2.yaml).
-The Postman collection is also [provided](https://www.getpostman.com/collections/13101a247d1457fbbbbf).
+Kleo provides **REST** API for Android / Web applications.
+The REST API is defined with OpenAPI2 (Swagger) [here](https://github.com/wingsofovnia/kleo/blob/master/kleo-api-v3.yaml).
+The Postman collection is also [provided](https://www.getpostman.com/collections/a2fa9d02f51c59f0e5b2).
- - **MQTT** (under development), for a remote devices designed to accept student passes.

 ## Bugs and Feedback
 For bugs, questions and discussions please use the [Github Issues](https://github.com/TUM-Journey/kleo/issues).